owowed/dino.owowed.moe/README.md

 This project is licensed under [GNU Affero General Public License, Version 3](LICENSE.AGPL3).
 See the [LICENSE.md][lmd] file for more information.

-Parts of this project use code from other projects under different open-source licenses.
-Each of these parts is clearly marked and includes a link to the original project and license in the [LICENSE.md][lmd] file.
+This project may use code from external projects under different open-source licenses.
+These external projects and its license(s) are clearly listed in the [LICENSE.md][lmd] file.

 Additionally, this project may include assets with custom license that may restrict commercial use.
 Please refer to the [LICENSE.md][lmd] file for more information.